close

 News and updates

-DCYF launches Provider Link newsletter: We're excited to introduce our quarterly Provider Link newsletter, which provides updates on topics affecting family child care licensing.
-The February 2026 newsletter addresses topics including the use of baby gates, the most frequently cited violations, and understanding prorated training.
+May issue of Provider Link newsletter available: We're excited to introduce our quarterly Provider Link newsletter, which provides updates on topics affecting family child care licensing.
+The May 2026 newsletter addresses topics including using the Emergency Plan form and meeting requirements for Active Supervision training.
+(May 2026)

 News archive